ahmedibra28/Leave-Reqest-App/README.md

 # Django & React Boilerplate

-Here is a complete Django and React boilerplate.
+Here is a complete Django and React leave request app.

 It containers:
 ```